What’s the first thing you do when writing a personal statement?

 Mistake 2: Telling a story.
 In an effort to make a personal statement more personal, it can be tempting to start with a personal anecdote or even to frame the entire document as a story.
 This is usually best avoided, as this approach will almost certainly lack relevance and immediacy and will eat into your word count without adding value.

 Begin with an achievement, a moment or a connection, but not with a story!

 Some compelling opening lines might look like this…

-You can find out more here or hit the banner below.
+You can find out more about Grammarly here or hit the banner below.